brorarangers/brorarangers.github.io/_posts/2016-03-24-formartine-away-preview.md

 An unbeaten run since then, draws and losses for Formartine against the other early title challengers, and a Scottish Cup run for Cove Rangers, saw us regain the league leader position after a 4-0 victory over Buckie Thistle in mid November.
 And there we have stayed.
 Brora have resolutely held on to the top spot since our 19th game of the season.

-Since reclaiming the top spot it's been the roller coaster ride that brings out the best in all competitions; a 2-0 victory at home over Cove, a fantastic 6-0 victoy over Fraserburgh, the incredible 1-10 Boxing Day display at Grant Street Park ... a shock defeat to an organised Nairn County, a succession of postponed games due to frozen and waterlogged pitches and last week's nail-biting 1-1 draw against the Locos.
+Since reclaiming the top spot it's been the roller coaster ride that brings out the best in all competitions; a 2-0 victory at home over Cove, a fantastic 6-0 victory over Fraserburgh, the incredible 1-10 Boxing Day display at Grant Street Park ... a shock defeat to an organised Nairn County, a succession of postponed games due to frozen and waterlogged pitches and last week's nail-biting 1-1 draw against the Locos.

 And it all leads us to this ...